Crusher 5e (Updated for the 2024 Rules)

 The color code below has been implemented to help you identify, at a glance, how good the Crusher 5e feat is for a specific class/subclass.

-• Red isn’t going to contribute to the effectiveness of your character build at all
+• Red: Weak, unlikely to contribute to your build

-• Orange Situationally good, but a below-average option otherwise
+• Orange: Situationally good, but below average

 Crusher is best on builds that:

-• Want to be in melee range with bludgeoning-type weapons (maces, hammers, clubs, etc.)
+• Want to be in melee range with Bludgeoning-type weapons (maces, hammers, clubs, etc.)

-• Ideally, have access to booming blade.
+• Ideally, have access to Booming Blade.

 Artificer: Because this class is so flexible, it can work with most feats.
 Melee-focused artificers like Battle Smiths or Armorers can get some great use out of this since they are melee-oriented.

-Bard: Most bards won’t be in melee range, so this is a skip.
+Bard: Most Bards won’t be in melee range, so this is a skip.
 Both of the melee subclasses can potentially use this feat, but I think they would be better off with more flexible utility feats like Lucky or Mobile.

-Cleric: Melee-focused clerics can get a lot of use out of this, especially the War Domain.
+Cleric: Melee-focused Clerics can get a lot of use out of this, especially the War Domain.
 You already get extra attacks and damage, making this feat even better.

-Druid: Melee-based druids don’t use weapons, so you’ll need to rely on a Wild Shape animal that not only deals bludgeoning damage but is also appropriate for your level.
+Druid: Melee-based Druids don’t use weapons, so you’ll need to rely on a Wild Shape animal that not only deals bludgeoning damage but is also appropriate for your level.
 Overall, it’s too difficult to get this feat to work without any compromises.

-Paladin: This is a great secondary option for most paladins if you don’t want to go the polearm route.
+Paladin: This is a great secondary option for most Paladins if you don’t want to go the polearm route.
 They have access to all the weapons this feat wants, and they get plenty of mileage out of the manipulation.

-Ranger: I don’t think most rangers will care much about this feat, as it isn’t in their wheelhouse.
-The push can help get them in and out of melee range, but it isn’t as effective with any particular ranger build.
+Ranger: I don’t think most Rangers will care much about this feat, as it isn’t in their wheelhouse.
+The push can help get them in and out of melee range, but it isn’t as effective with any particular Ranger build.

-Rogue: This feat doesn’t add much to the rogue class unless you’re aiming for a particular style of play.
+Rogue: This feat doesn’t add much to the Rogue class unless you’re aiming for a particular style of play.
 Rogues can already get in and out of melee range with Cunning Action, and they typically want DEX over STR.

 Sorcerer: Absolutely not worth it, as they never want to be in melee range.
 This feat is for martial classes.

-Crusher 5e FAQs
+Crusher FAQs

 What's the best weapon to use with Crusher?